shane-kerr/Yeti-Project/doc/KSK-rollover.md

 During a key rollover, the approach is:

 1. Generate a new KSK.
-Add this to the Yeti root zone.
+A copy is delivered to all distribution masters, who add this to the Yeti root zone.

 2. Wait 30 days.

-3. Set the "revoked" flag on the old KSK.
+3. Set the "revoked" flag on the old KSK at each distribution master.
    Replace the old KSK in the Yeti root zone with this version.
 Sign ZSK with the old and the new KSK.

 4. Wait 30 days.

-5. Remove the old KSK.
+5. Remove the old KSK at each distribution master.

 The Yeti KSK rollover communication plan is followed.